 F3 (Fa) is played by pressing D

 Another reason why we liked this keyboard is because it allows you to toggle the sustain pedal on and off and keep the sound for longer without you having to hold your finger on the key.
 Just check or uncheck the sustain checkbox to activate or deactivate it.

 Here is a small diagram to help you locate the notes on the keyboard.

 Record your creation

 You can record your masterpiece to hear it later or even to put it in another music software of your choosing.

 If you are on an Apple computer, you can use the audio recording option in Quicktime.
 You’ll just need to install a free tool named Soundflower in order to record your system audio.
 Here you have an extensive guide on how to set it up.

 If on the other hand you are on a Windows computer, you can use Stereo Mix (usually supported by default).
-Follow this instructions.
+Follow these instructions.

 Make music from the comfort of your Chrome: Interactive piano games